bitcoinerlab/secp256k1/README.md

 This implementation follows the tiny-secp256k1 API.
 Please refer to [tiny-secp256k1](https://github.com/bitcoinjs/tiny-secp256k1#documentation) for documentation on the methods.

-There are some minor differences, though:

-- These methods are not yet implemented: `signRecoverable`, `recover`, `xOnlyPointAddTweakCheck`.
-They are not used in ecpair or bip32.
+These methods are not yet implemented: `signRecoverable`, `recover`, `xOnlyPointAddTweakCheck`.
+They are not used in ecpair or bip32, though.
-- `sign` throws an error with the message `Noble Ecc returns different values than Bitcoin Core for h = 0xffff....
-This behavior is unsafe, so it has been disabled for safety reasons.` when `h = ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff`.
-This is a security protection.

-Tests have been adjusted to account for the differences above.

 ### Examples